singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 ## Possible improvements

 The current system doesn't allow us to send images in the tweets, we can accommodate for that as well.
 I don't think that will be hard.
 Feel free to raise Pull Requests to the repo if you find any issue.

+## Usages

+We have used the software to send 50 tweets as of now and gained almost 18 followers to our [profile](https://twitter.com/pythonprogramm9) organically.